StephenGarsheyaChristopher/Bellabeat-Capstone-Project-/README.md

 ## Project Files

 - `Bellabeat_Fitbit_Analysis.Rmd`: The R Markdown file containing all steps of data cleaning, transformation, analysis, and visualizations.
-- `fitbit_data.csv`: The dataset used for the analysis (if necessary, ensure appropriate permissions for sharing).

 ## Key Insights